Analyzing the Availability of E-Mail Addresses for PyPI Libraries: Research Method

 \subsection{Data Collection}

 To examine the availability of e-mail addresses in the PyPI ecosystem, we collected library metadata from multiple sources using custom Python scripts.
-As a starting point, a comprehensive list of all available libraries was retrieved via an endpoint\footnote{\url{https://pypi.org/simple/} }.
-For each library, more detailed information — including declared e-mail addresses and dependency data — was obtained from a second endpoint\footnote{\url{https://pypi.org/pypi/<package\_name>/json} }.
+As a starting point, a comprehensive list of all available libraries was retrieved via an endpoint~\cite{pypi-simple}.
+For each library, more detailed information including declared e-mail addresses and dependency data was obtained from a second PyPI endpoint~\cite{pypi-json}.
 We extracted all direct and optional dependencies for the latest version of each library and constructed a dependency graph with unrestricted transitive depth.
 For projects linked to GitHub, we further relied on the GitHub API to determine whether the repository owner was an individual or an organization, and to gather e-mail addresses listed on the repository owner’s profile.
-In addition, we inspected the presence of a \texttt{SECURITY.md} file in the repository, treating it as an equally valid private communication channel, as it typically specifies how maintainers can be contacted for sensitive or non-public matters \cite{kanaji2025empirical}.
-Each e-mail address collected from PyPI and GitHub is further validated using an external library to check for syntactic correctness and domain resolvability, which serves as proxy for potential deliverability\footnote{\url{https://pypi.org/project/email-validator/} }.
-The resulting dataset was stored in JSON format, mapping each library to its direct dependencies and available e-mail addresses on PyPI, complemented — where applicable — with e-mail addresses, the presence of a \texttt{SECURITY.md} file, and repository ownership type found on GitHub.
+In addition, we inspected the presence of a \texttt{SECURITY.md} file in the repository, treating it as an equally valid private communication channel, as it typically specifies how maintainers can be contacted for sensitive or non-public matters~\cite{kanaji2025empirical}.
+Each e-mail address collected from PyPI and GitHub is further validated using an external library to check for syntactic correctness and domain resolvability, which serves as proxy for potential deliverability~\cite{email_validator_pypi}.
+The resulting dataset was stored in JSON format, mapping each library to data retrieved from PyPI and additional information from GitHub.